-On Thursday, we held our Annual General Meeting and Celebration Evening and launched our brand-new programme for 2017-18, which is now available here and for more details about the individual lectures read here!
+On Thursday, we held our Annual General Meeting and Celebration Evening and launched our brand-new programme for 2017-18 – for more details about the individual lectures read here!
 We hope there is something to interest everyone and we look forward to welcoming another set of first class speakers to Lytham St Annes.
 Over the summer, we will be profiling each of our lecturers on twitter and writing a blog in anticipation of the new season, but first our Chair would like to share some of her highlights from what has been our third, our biggest and our busiest year!

 “We have once again enjoyed a great programme of lectures that have taken us from the foot of Mount Cithareon to the fields of Germany, from the underground caverns of Naples to the towers of Northumberland and the deserts plains of Asia.
 Our talks have led us on a geographical odyssey around the ancient world, and we have certainly followed our President’s advice to take a globalised view of history this year.